Middlefield Canadian Income PCC - Director / PDMR Shareholding

 |London Stock Exchange XLON

-Following these transactions, Mr Bisson holds a beneficial interest in 1,194,000 Redeemable Participating Preference Shares, representing 1.12% of the Fund’s issued share capital (excluding treasury shares).
+Following this transaction, Mr Bisson holds a beneficial interest in 1,194,000 Redeemable Participating Preference Shares, representing 1.12% of the Fund’s issued share capital (excluding treasury shares).

 Enquiries: